All projects built with Komodo technology receive an independent blockchain. Here's how our solution solves blockchain scalability.

 Typically, a blockchain’s ability to scale vertically is measured in the number of transactions in can process per second, also known as throughput.
 As noted in the section above, Bitcoin can only handle 7 transactions per second (TPS) at the very most.
 In times of heightened price movement and therefore increased transaction volume, the Bitcoin network often experiences a backlog of unprocessed transactions.
 Some transactions can take 30 or 40 minutes.

 The Ethereum blockchain maxes out at 15 TPS.
 While this is more than twice the throughput that Bitcoin is capable of, it often insufficient for the number of projects built on the Ethereum platform.
-According to Etherscan, there are currently more than 236,000 ERC-20 token contracts launched on the Ethereum blockchain at the time of writing.
+According to Etherscan, there are more than 365,000 ERC-20 token contracts, launched on the Ethereum blockchain as of March 2021.
 That means that it would take over four hours to process just a single transaction for every ERC-20 token in existence.

 It’s important to state here that not all blockchains host applications and, conversely, not all blockchain-based applications have their own blockchain.